• Following Us

 You can read the piece here, or click the picture below.

 I published a new In the Frame piece at The Escapist this evening.
-With the release of Ant-Man and the Wasp: Quantumania, it seemed like a good opportunity to look at the movie’s thematic preoccupations.
+With the release and success of Creed III, it seemed like a good opportunity to look at what makes the film stand apart from what came before.

 You can read the piece here, or click the picture below.